marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 git then iterates over the range of commits using binary search and will wait for a good/bad flag for each checkouted commit.
 When all revisions have been bisected, the faulty commit is stored in `refs/bisect/bad`.

-To automate things further, an executable script or a command checking wether a revision is good or bad may be supplied by
+To automate things further, an executable script or a command checking whether a revision is good or bad may be supplied by

 ```shell
 $ git bisect run command